flyyufelix/vesuvius_challenge_8th_place_solution/README.md

 ## Prepare dataset
 ### Download competition dataset
-As our work are separated, two independent data pipelines are required to run our code.
-Please follow the procedure below to put the competition data at the right place.
+As our work are most done separately, two independent data pipelines are required to run our code.
+Please follow the procedure below to place the competition data at the right place.

 First download the competition dataset and place them inside `felix_work` folder:
 ```